iZettle/structextract/README.md

 	//NamesFromTag will return an array of the tag value for the given tag, map[string]interface{}
 	//["field_1_db","field_2_db","field_3_db"]
 	tagnames, _ := extract.NamesFromTag("db")

+    //ValuesFromTag will return an array of the values of the fields with the give tag
+    //["value 1", "value 2", true]
+    valuesFromTag, _ := extract.ValuesFromTag("db")

 	//FieldValueMap will return a map of field name to value, map[string]interface{}
 	//{"Field1":"value 1","Field2":"value 2","Field3":true,"Field4":123}